+Step 1

-Step 1 Demonstrate your Conveyancing Technical Knowledge
+Demonstrate your Conveyancing Technical Knowledge

 - 12. CILEx Regulation has defined the technical knowledge requirements for Conveyancing in the Conveyancing Specialist Pathway (to access, click here) - 13.
 CILEx Regulation accredits academic qualifications which meet our technical knowledge requirements to become a Chartered Legal Executive (Conveyancing) or CILEX Practitioner (Conveyancing). - 14.
-The qualifications that meet these requirements are as follows: - CILEX Professional Qualification (CPQ) please click here; - Bloomsbury Institute LLB (Hons) Law and Legal Practice please click here. - 15.
+The qualifications that meet these requirements are as follows: - CILEX Professional Qualification (CPQ) please click here; - Bloomsbury Institute LLB (Hons) Law and Legal Practice please click here. - Datalaw Level 6 Law and Practice Diploma please click here. - 15.
 If you hold one of these qualifications, you will be able to demonstrate your technical knowledge by providing CILEx Regulation with a certified copy of your qualification certificate (or equivalent evidence). - 16.
 If you do not hold one of these qualifications but hold an alternative qualification, you may still meet the requirements.
 Please refer to the Recognition of Prior Legal Qualifications Policy (to access, click here) for more information.